 - Purchase and possession of up to one ounce of cannabis will be legal under state law

-- Medical marijuana patients will be able to purchase recreational cannabis without it counting towards their medical cannabis purchase limit
+- Medical marijuana patients will be able to purchase recreational cannabis without it counting toward their medical cannabis purchase limit

-- The state’s 40 medical cannabis dispensaries will automatically receive licenses to begin selling recreational marijuana beginning March 8th, 2023
+- The state’s 40 medical cannabis dispensaries will automatically receive licenses to begin selling recreational marijuana starting March 8th, 2023

-- Dispensaries will be allowed to sell pipes, bongs, and other paraphernalia that was previously not allowed under state law.
+- Dispensaries will be allowed to sell pipes, bongs, and other paraphernalia previously not allowed under state law.